Managing assessments in AWS Audit Manager - AWS Audit Manager

 You can create an assessment from any framework.
-Either you can use a standard framework that's provided by Audit Manager.
+Either, you can use a standard framework that's provided by Audit Manager.
 Or, you can create an assessment from a custom framework that you build yourself.
 Standard frameworks contain prebuilt control sets that support a specific compliance standard or regulation.
-In contrast, custom frameworks contain controls that you can customize and group according to your internal audit requirements.
-For more information about the differences between standard and custom frameworks, see Frameworks in the Concepts and terminology section of this guide.
+In contrast, custom frameworks contain controls that you can customize and group according to your own requirements.

 When you create an assessment, this starts the ongoing collection of evidence.
 When it's time for an audit, you or a delegate can review this evidence and then add it to an assessment report.